 Sarasota is home to four barrier islands, Lido Key, Siesta Key, Longboat Key, and Anna Maria Island.

-- Lido Key: Lido Key is connected to the Sarasota mainland and is nearby St. Armands Circle.
-After the beach, grab a late lunch and a cool drink at one of the many restaurants St. Armands Circle.
-Lido Key is the closest to downtown Sarasota.
+- Lido Key: Connecting Sarasota to the mainland is Lido Key.
+Enjoying a late lunch after a day at the beach is a fun thing to do in nearby St. Armands Circle.
 If you are interested in living on Lido Key, you will find condos as well as single-family homes.

 - Siesta Key: It is just fun on Siesta Key, and the beaches are known for their power quartz composition.
 After a day at the beach, stop by for a cold drink and fish tacos at one of the outdoor cafes.
 Whether you decide to live on Siesta Key or just go for the day, you will always feel like you are on vacation.